cairachel9/neural_art/images/sketch_color/color.md

 ----

-On the left are the sketches I drew in the past and on the right are the pictures with added coloring effect.
+On the left are the sketches I drew in the past.

+On the right are the pictures with added coloring effect.

 # Code